Table of Contents[Hide][Show]

-What about soap?
-It it too drying or can it actually moisturize the skin?
-What about body washes?
-Bubble bathes for kids?
-The answers to these questions is to find out what works best for your or your little one’s skin through trial and error, but here are some suggestions to get you started.
+The answers to these questions are to find out what works best for your or your little one’s skin through trial and error, but here are some suggestions to get you started.

 Dry & Wet Wrap Therapy: Effective Relief from Eczema

 For those that need an added boost of moisture to provide quick eczema relief, nothing speeds up healing like dry or wet wrapping.

 Apply a generous layer of oil, balm or cream and cover the skin with a piece of form-fitting clothing for as long as possible.

 This works really well for eczema on the hands and feet where socks and gloves can be worn for an extended period of time.